Spillway: Safety

 Spillway gates may operate suddenly without warning, under remote control.
-Trespassers within the spillway are at risk of drowning.
+Trespassers within the spillway are at high risk of drowning.
 Spillways are usually fenced and equipped with locked gates to prevent casual trespassing within the structure.
 Warning signs, sirens, and other measures may be in place to warn users of the downstream area of sudden release of water.
 Operating protocols may require "cracking" a gate to release a small amount of water to warn persons downstream.

-The sudden closure of a spillway gate can result in the stranding of fish, and this is also usually avoided.
+The sudden closure of a spillway gate can result in the stranding of fish, and this is usually avoided.